Opéra de Montréal’s mixtape: the most wonderful arias

 performed by our stars of today and tomorrow

 The Opéra de Montréal’s return to the concert hall continues with a show that brings together the Atelier lyrique de l’Opéra de Montréal’s artists-in-residence and two great local talents, mezzo-soprano Catherine Daniel (former Atelier member, 2008-2010) and tenor Éric Laporte (former Atelier member, 1998-2000).
-For one night only on November 21 in Salle Wilfrid-Pelletier, our opera stars of today and tomorrow will be joined by the Orchestre Métropolitain, under the direction of maestro Jacques Lacombe, to perform some of the most beautiful arias in the opera repertoire.
+For one concert only on November 21, at 2:00 pm, in Salle Wilfrid-Pelletier, our opera stars of today and tomorrow will be joined by the Orchestre Métropolitain, under the direction of maestro Jacques Lacombe, to perform some of the most beautiful arias in the opera repertoire.
 Youth will be in the spotlight both on-stage and off, as a special rate of $15 per ticket will be available for those of age 34 and under, with proof of ID (regular prices range from $29.99 to $99.99).

 Collaborating with young performing arts companies and furthering the reach of emerging artists are two key elements at the heart of the Opéra de Montréal’s artistic offer.
 “Our return to the concert hall was a great success with a sold-out premiere for Riders to the Sea & Le Flambeau de la nuit, presented by our Atelier lyrique, in collaboration with Ballet Opéra Pantomime and I Musici de Montréal,” explained Patrick Corrigan, General Director of the Opéra de Montréal.
 “This new concert held in Salle Wilfrid-Pelletier—the culmination of last fall’s orchestra clinic—is an extremely enriching artistic experience for the Atelier lyrique’s resident artists.